adlnet/xAPI-Spec/xAPI-Communication.md

     * Each additional part contains the raw data for an attachment and forms a logical part of the Statement.
 This capability will be available when issuing PUT or POST against the Statement resource.
     * MUST include an X-Experience-API-Hash parameter in each part's header after the first (Statements) part.
-    * MUST include a Content-Transfer-Encoding parameter with a value of "binary" in each part's header after the first (statements) part.
+    * MUST include a Content-Transfer-Encoding parameter with a value of "binary" in each part's header after the first (Statements) part.
     * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple Statements that are sent together.
     * SHOULD include a Content-Type parameter in each part's header.
-For the first part (containing the statement) this MUST be "application/json".
+For the first part (containing the Statement) this MUST be "application/json".
    	* Where parameters have a corresponding property within the Attachment Object (outlined in the table above), and both the parameter and property are specified for a given Attachment, the value of these parameters and properties MUST match.

 ###### LRS Requirements